Whodiduexpect/assignment-list/docs/usage.md

 ```

 ## The list command
 The `list` command lists the assignments.
-Currently, it has 2 optional categories, which are `current` and `completed`.
+Currently, it has 3 optional categories, which are `current`, `completed`, and `added` (assignments added via the `add` command).
 The reason these categories are optional is that by default it's `current`, as to not require an unnecessary long command.

 ### Example Usage